Lyx000023/Yliu5125_9103_TUT03_Majorproject/README.md

 # Yliu5125_9103_TUT03_Majorproject
 Provides detailed explanations and links to prototypes for major projects.

 # 🟨 Interactive Grid-Based Animation

 ## 🎯 Overview

+This project takes inspiration from Piet Mondrian’s painting "Broadway Boogie Woogie" (1942–43), which transforms the structure of New York City’s street grid into a vibrant composition of yellow, red, blue, and white blocks.
+The intersecting lines and rhythmic placements echo both urban mapping and the syncopated pulse of boogie-woogie jazz music.

-This project is part of a group generative art exploration built with **p5.js**, focusing on responsive visual systems inspired by urban rhythm and abstract geometry.
+As a part of a group generative art exploration built with **p5.js**, my task focusing on responsive visual systems inspired by urban rhythm and abstract geometry.
 My individual contribution uses **Perlin noise**, **weighted randomness**, and **asynchronous timing** to create a non-repetitive, animated, Mondrian-like grid composition.

 ---